 What are the most expensive homes sold in Davis, California?

-A house in Davis that sold for $1.3 million tops the list of the most expensive real estate sales in Davis in the last week.
+A house in El Macero that sold for $1.8 million tops the list of the most expensive real estate sales in Davis in December.

-In total, 15 real estate sales were registered in the area during the past week, with an average price of $828,933.
-The average price per square foot was $447.
+In total, 39 real estate sales were registered in the area, with an average price of $752,885.
+The average price per square foot ended up at $448.

-The prices in the list below concern real estate sales where the title was created during week of December 13, even if the property may have been sold earlier.
+The prices in the list below concern real estate sales where the title was created in December, even if the property may have been sold earlier.

-The sale of the single-family house in the 500 block of Reed Drive, Davis, has been finalized.
+The sale of the single family residence in the 500 block of Reed Drive in Davis has been finalized.
 The price was $910,000, and the new owners took over the house in October.
 The house was built in 1964 and has a living area of 1,607 square feet.
 The price per square foot was $566.

 $915,000, detached house in the 2400 block of Leonardo Street